andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

         good, but tend toward environmental and human information over API architecture explanations.

-        If this change is not worth mentioning to Customer Service at all, then delete this section.
+        If this change is not worth mentioning to Member Care at all, then delete this section.

-    employee-testing-loc-rst:
+    qa-technical-loc-rst:
       en-US: |
         Explain what needs to be tested (new things to test) and/or re-tested (impact requiring regression testing).
 Target audience is QA.